eoinkelly/notes/databases/book-learning-sql.md

     * a "surrogate key" is a primary key containing columns inserted just to have a unique key e.g. an "id" column
     * a "compound key" is a key containing more than one column
-    * a "foreign key" is one or more columns which can be used togother to uniquely idenify a single row in another table
+    * a "foreign key" is one or more columns which can be used together to uniquely idenify a single row in another table
         * whose only function as a way of linking this record to a record in another table